Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Related Work

 \subsection{Universal Locomotion Control}

-Building upon locomotion controllers for single robots, recent research has shifted toward \textit{universal} controllers that generalize across different robot morphologies, actuation, and sensing setups.
-One major line of work incorporates morphology into the policy architecture, often using Graph Neural Networks (GNN) \cite{huangOnePolicyControl2020a} or transformers \cite{guptaMetaMorphLearningUniversal2022a, trabuccoAnyMorphLearningTransferable2022} to represent robot structure.
-While these methods demonstrate promising transfer capabilities, most have been validated primarily in simulation, with limited real-world results.
+Recent research has increasingly focused on \textit{universal} locomotion controllers that generalize across different robot morphologies, actuation, and sensing setups.
+One major line of work incorporates morphology into the policy architecture, often using Graph Neural Networks (GNN) \cite{huangOnePolicyControl2020} or transformers \cite{guptaMetaMorphLearningUniversal2022a, trabuccoAnyMorphLearningTransferable2022} to represent robot structure.
+While these methods demonstrate promising transfer capabilities, most have been validated primarily in simulation, with limited real-world results on light-weight robots typically below \SI{30}{\kilo\gram}.
 Meta-RL methods provide another perspective, with techniques such as Model-Agnostic Meta-Learning (MAML)~\cite{finnModelAgnosticMetaLearningFast2017} enabling policies to adapt rapidly to new morphologies~\cite{belmonte-baezaMetaReinforcementLearning2022a}.
-These approaches aim for few-shot adaptation and, thus, will not be further considered in this work, which aims at zero-shot deployment onto hardware.
+These approaches aim for few-shot adaptation, meanwhile, our work achieves zero-shot hardware deployment.